-The women also described other problems they encountered with lawyers refusing to listen to what they were saying or not offering meaningful advice to who has been granted an EPO.
-Unfortunately, an EPO does not resolve the domestic dispute and often claimants have to seek other remedies.

-improve their clients' situations.
+The women also described other problems they encountered with lawyers refusing to listen to what they were saying or not offering meaningful advice to improve their clients' situations.
 For example, Asha's lawyer through legal aid suggested she leave the house that belongs to her husband since he has been operating his business out of it.
 In court her husband emphasized how his income was being affected because he was unable to live and operate his business from his own home.
 Asha says: